-There is a story of Jesus dealing with 10 lepers (leprosy is an infectious skin decease that eats away the flesh).
-Keeping their distance, as was the practice of the day, they call out to Jesus for help
+There is a story of Jesus dealing with ten lepers (leprosy is an infectious skin decease that eats away the flesh).
+Keeping their distance, as was the practice of the day, they call out to Jesus for help.

 Jesus tells them to go present themselves to the priest.
 (It was also the practice that a leper who became better, needed to go to a priest for confirmation before re-entering society.)
-The lepers comply; as they do, they are “cleansed” of their leprosy.
+The lepers comply.
+As they go, they are cleansed of their leprosy.

-One man, seeing what happened, returns to Jesus, thanking him.
+One man, seeing what happened, returns to Jesus and thanks him.

-Whatever the precise meaning, it is clear that the man who thanked Jesus—and didn’t take his generosity for granted—was given even more as a result.
+Whatever the precise meaning, it is clear that the man who gives thanks to Jesus—and didn’t take his generosity for granted—was given even more as a result.